CryptoChristian12/trafficbot/README.md

 Make sure you run a Proxy on your browser otherwise maybe the Analystics dont consider clicks in Counts .

-I just quickly updated the project a bit since I trought it had much more potential, I'll update it further later.
+I just quickly updated the project a bit since I trought it had much more potential, I'll update it further later, probaly with requests and more management.

 # Usage

+Download latest python at python.org

-Run 'pip install
+Run 'pip install time and pip install webbrowser' (Windows + R, cmd)

+Download and run bot.py